franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-You can also move windows to adjacent mSpaces by pressing 'alt' or 'ctrl' and dragging 80 percent of more of it beyond the left or right screen border.
-If you release the modifier before releasing the mouse button, the window is moved while you stay on the current mSpace, otherwise you move along with the window.
+You can also move a window to an adjacent mSpace by pressing 'alt' or 'ctrl' and dragging 80 percent or more of the window beyond the left or right screen border.
+If you release the modifier before releasing the mouse button, the window is moved while you stay on the current mSpace, otherwise you switch to the new mSpace.
 In case you would like to change these mouse modifier keys, you can add the following lines to your 'init.lua' and adjust them to your liking:

 ```lua